justeattakeaway/pie/packages/tools/pie-css/README.md

 export default App;
 ```

-Similarly, in Vue 3, you will likely be include it as part of your `/src/main.ts` file:
+Similarly, in Vue 3, you will likely include it as part of your `/src/main.ts` file:

 ```js